Zainullahorg/Treble_build_PixelOs/README.md

 # PixelOs GSI

 ## Build
-To get started with building Pixel Experience GSI, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html) as well as [How to build a GSI](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F).
+To get started with building Pixel OS GSI, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html) as well as [How to build a GSI](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F).
 - Create a new working directory for your Pixel Experience build and navigate to it:
     ```
     mkdir pixel; cd pixel